jonatan-ivanov/develotters-blog/content/posts/006-terminal-fun-basic-utils-part-2/index.md

 [![ncdu-demo](https://asciinema.org/a/340665.svg)](https://asciinema.org/a/340665)

+### Duc

+You might also want to check [Duc](https://duc.zevv.nl/).
+It is a collection of tools for indexing, inspecting and visualizing disk usage.
+Duc maintains a database of accumulated sizes of directories of the file system, and allows you to query this database with some tools, or create fancy graphs showing you where your bytes are.

 ## neovim

 `neovim` is Vim-based text editor which that seeks to aggressively refactor Vim source code to make it better and make it easier to maintain.
 Check out the [project page](https://neovim.io/).